ZupIT/beagle-docs/Settings/content/fr/docs/API/Componentes/Layout/PageView.md

 ---
-title: PageView
+title: Pageview
+weight: 346
 description: >-
-  This is a example for a description
+  This a example for a description
 ---

+---

+undefined